projectcs13/sensor-cloud-website/README.md

 # Welcome to IoT-Framework

 IoT-Framework is a computation engine for sensor stream data.

+Note: This repository contains only the website for the IoT-Framework.
+In order to use it, you need to download and start the API hosted at https://github.com/projectcs13/sensor-cloud

 ## Requirements